-addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.

+Covered at the corresponding benefit level, depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-O. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
-Coverage of labor and delivery services is as described elsewhere in this section.
-Prenatal care services that are considered preventive health services as defined in this Policy See Preventive Health Care Prenatal care services that are not considered preventive health services as defined in this Policy, including management and supplies for gestational diabetes a.
-Hospital and ambulatory surgical center services for prenatal care in an inpatient setting 30% coinsurance b.
-Hospital and ambulatory surgical center services for prenatal care in an outpatient setting 30% coinsurance c.
-Professional services for prenatal care in an inpatient or outpatient setting 30% coinsurance d.
-Home health care addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. i.
+Nothing Covered at the corresponding benefit level, dependent on the type of services provided.
+Covered at the corresponding benefit level, depending on type of services provided.
+For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+See Preventive Health Care services au thorized by Medica.
+For certain covered services from certain non-network providers, you n-network provider reimbursement amount.
+2. Prenatal care services that are not considered preventive health services as defined in this Policy Hospital and ambulatory surgical center services for prenatal care in an inpatient setting Nothing b.
+Hospital and ambulatory surgical center services for prenatal care in an outpatient setting Nothing c.
+Professional services for prenatal care in an inpatient or outpatient setting Nothing d.
+Home health care i.
 Skilled nursing care when you are homebound due to a high risk pregnancy See Home Health Care ii.
-Home infusion therapy See Home Health Care Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay. a.
+Home infusion therapy See Home Health Care 3.
+Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay. a.
 Hospital services, including room and board charges Coverage is limited to 365 day maximum per period of confinement, subject to the combined day limit.
-30% coinsurance b.
-Professional services while at a hospital 30% coinsurance c.
-Free-standing birth center services 30% coinsurance d.
-Professional services while at a free standing birth center 30% coinsurance Postnatal care, including a home health care visit following delivery Please note: One home health visit is covered if it occurs within four days of discharge.
-If services are received after four days, please refer to Home Health Care for benefits.
-30% coinsurance
+Nothing